hookdeck/xata-per-user-db/tutorial/README.md

 This adds the Clerk provided sign in and sign out functionality.

-Add the following to `global.css` to improve the button styling a little:
+Add the following to `src/app/global.css` to improve the button styling a little:

 ```css
 header {